My Products

 4. Click the target API from the API list.

-5. Click [Stages].
+5. Click the [Stages] tab.

-6. Click the Stage name to change the usage plan from the Stage list.
+6. Click the stage name to change the usage plan from the stage list.

-8. Check the usage plan, and edit it if necessary.
+8. Check the usage plan and edit it if necessary.

-• Request rate: set the number of requests per second
+• Request rate: set the number of requests per second.

-• [Connect Usage Plan]/[Disconnect]: connect or disconnect Usage Plans created in the Usage Plans menu
+• [Connect usage plan]/[Disconnect]: connect or disconnect usage plans created in the Usage Plans menu.

-• List: usage plan items connected to the corresponding stage
+• List: Usage plan items connected to the corresponding stage.

-• Search: enter the usage plan name to search, and click i-apigateway-find to search
+• Search: Enter the usage plan name to search, and click i-apigateway-find to search.

-• Sort: set the number of usage plans to be displayed on a list page
+• Sort: Set the number of usage plans to be displayed on a list page.

 Check Document

-To view API documents, follow these steps:
+To view API documents:

 2. Click the My Products menu.